-The Food Service Program is provided to students and is intended to be a user funded enterprise; however, the program is supplemented by federal and state funding.
-The costs for breakfast and lunch meals for the 2022-2023 school year are as follows: Snack milk -\$0.60 Breakfast- \$1.60 Lunch- \$2.70 (K-5) \$2.95 (6-12) Reduced breakfast and lunch- \$0
+The Food Service Program is provided to students and is intended to be a user-funded enterprise; however, the program is supplemented by federal and state funding.
+T he cost for breakfast and lunch meals are:

+Snack milk: \$.60 Breakfast: \$1.60

+Lunch: \$3.05

-The school district offers a snack milk or juice program to students and payment must be received in advance to participate in this program, regardless of income eligibility.
-The Abbey Group may provide the student with a card or the student may enter their account number on the keypad at the end of the lunch line.
+The School District offers a snack milk or juice program to students and payment must be received in advance to participate in this program, regardless of income eligibility.
+The student will enter their account number on the keypad at the end of the lunch line.
 See Policy 45 EFC for more detailed information regarding payment for school meals.